 In simpler terms, Harry was viewed as the backup to William—a damaging concept that wreaked havoc on his mental health and self-perception, as explained throughout his memoir.
 "They would say it without a spirit of judgment, but straight out," Harry wrote.
 "I was the shadow, the supporting actor, the plan B." He added: "I was brought into this world in case something happened to Willy."

 The Biggest Takeaways From Prince Harry's Book Spare

-The first—and most explosive—detail to be leaked from Prince Harry's book Spare was that he and Prince William got in a physical fight over Meghan Markle.
+The first—and most explosive—detail to be leaked from Prince Harry's book Spare was that he and Prince William got into a physical fight over Meghan Markle.
 Harry said the altercation, which happened in 2019, took place over "issues which were based not on reality."